Major Requirements (History)

 The required surveys in U.S. and European History provide students with broad subject overviews and the basic tools for studying history.
 These courses are recommended for second semester freshmen and sophomores.
 History majors must take one of the U.S. History surveys (HIS-180 or HIS-181) and one of the European surveys (HIS-190 or HIS-191).
 Education students are required to take both halves of the U.S. History survey as well as one of the European surveys in order to support their mastery of content knowledge.
-To complete the major, students who choose to take two rather than three survey courses may select an additional course at any level (100-400).
+To complete the major, students who choose to take two rather than three survey courses must select an additional course at the 200-400 level.
+(See Distribution requirements below.)
 HIS-180 and HIS-181 are offered every semester.
 HIS-190 and HIS-191 are offered during the fall and spring semesters respectively.

 Intermediate and Advanced Courses